Edward Aveling

-Edward Bibbins Aveling (29 November 1849 – 2 August 1898) was an English comparative anatomist and popular spokesman for Darwinian evolution, atheism, and socialism.
-He was also a journalist and editor, playwright and actor, short story writer and poet.
-Aveling was the author of scientific works and numerous literary and political pamphlets that were published by The Freethought Publishing Company; he is perhaps best known for his popular work The Student's Darwin (1881); he also translated the first volume of Karl Marx's Das Kapital and Friedrich Engels' Socialism: Utopian and Scientific.
+Edward Bibbins Aveling (29 November 1849 – 2 August 1898) was an English comparative anatomist, botanist and popular spokesman for Darwinian evolution, atheism, and socialism.
+He was also a journalist, editor, playwright, actor, short story writer and poet.
+Aveling was the author of scientific works and numerous literary and political pamphlets that were published by The Freethought Publishing Company; he is perhaps best known for his popular work The Student's Darwin (1881) that appeared in the 'International Freethought and Science' series; he also translated the first volume of Karl Marx's Das Kapital and Friedrich Engels' Socialism: Utopian and Scientific.